NNavadeep05/adaptive-self-healing-rag/README.md

-# Adaptive Self-Healing RAG
+# SentinelRAG | Adaptive Self-Healing RAG Pipeline

-A Retrieval-Augmented Generation service that evaluates the quality of its own retrieval at query time and automatically recovers when it detects a bad result — instead of silently returning an answer built on irrelevant or missing context.
+A Retrieval-Augmented Generation service that evaluates the quality of its own output at query time and automatically recovers when it detects a bad result — instead of silently returning an answer built on irrelevant context, missing information, or unsupported claims.

 **Author:** Navadeep Nandedapu